 FMCHCs are transforming healthcare because they bring their root-cause, holistic perspective with them wherever they go—whether that’s partnering with holistic providers, conventional ones, or directly with their own clients.

 By combining these two incredible healing modalities, Functional Medicine Certified Health Coaches (FMCHCs) are uniquely capable of connecting with their clients and making them feel seen and heard.
-They listen, trusting and believing that their client is the expert on their own history and experiences.
+They listen, trusting and believing that their client is the expert on their history and experiences.
 Together, they collaborate to build a holistic plan of action that incorporates the complexity of the client’s health needs and everyday reality.
 They tap into functional medicine principles and tools to achieve optimal outcomes that serve the client in every aspect of their life.

 Functional Medicine Certified Health Coaches are transformative changemakers who know the underlying drivers of wellness and the behavior change techniques that create healthy shifts.
 They’re skilled collaborators and partners to functional medicine practitioners, conventional doctors, and clients alike.
 Their ability to see the big picture and then translate what they see into small steps that facilitate change is what makes them so powerful and effective.
 This approach is the key to a healthcare system that prioritizes true health, not just symptom resolution.
 By embracing the comprehensive and integrative methods of FMCHCs, we can foster a healthcare environment that genuinely nurtures and sustains wellness for all.